Code-Institute-Submissions/cumbrian-kayaking/README3.md

 **The website attempts to meet the users goals ** by providing

-a) Quick, easy and obvious navigation to  access more information  - CTA button, Contact us link, contact form with text area for messages
+a) Quick, easy and obvious navigation to  access extra information  - CTA buttons, link to contact form with text area for q

 b)  Images on the website  aimed at  instilling in the user an immediate sense of “ I would love to experience that “- hero image, trips gallery